27 Coziest Winter Vacations in the US for All Tastes & Budgets

 The holiday events continue throughout the month at the Naples Botanical Gardens and even the Naples Zoo where the animals receive their holiday gifts to the delight of adoring onlookers.

 What is also great about visiting Naples in winter is that there’s a wide range of accommodations to choose from.
-You can find anything from high-end resorts to more moderately priced hotels and B&Bs.
-And in winter, surprisingly, prices don’t increase that much.
+You can find anything from high-end resorts to more moderately priced hotels and B&Bs which also makes it a wonderful winter destination where to elope in Florida or just go on a romantic getaway.

 Burlington in Vermont For a Real Winter Fairytale